-For backyard chickens that spend quite a bit of time inside their coops or confined spaces, they can become stressed and frustrated as each bird tries to assert their place in the pecking order and territory, especially when it comes to food.
+For backyard chickens that spend quite a bit of time inside their coops or confined spaces, they can become stressed and frustrated as each bird tries to assert their place in the pecking order and territory.
+There is too much competition especially when it comes to food.

 Chickens that are bored, stressed, or frustrated start to pull feathers, biting, and chasing one another.

 The purpose of introducing chicken toys is to reduce boredom and to encourage a healthy form of stimulation inside the coop.
 Chickens turn their attention and energy toward the toy rather than their flock members.